H3llKa1ser/B00t2R00t/Methodology/Web Applications/Online Login Pages Password Attacks.md

 Intercept the request, then send it to Intruder.

-Do a Sniper Attack, choose the password field, load the wordlist of your choice and start attacking.
+Do a Sniper Attack if you know either the username or password, choose the password field, load the wordlist of your choice and start attacking.

+If you do not know either of the username and password, do a pitchfork attack instead.